 Monique was selected as South Carolina’s 2005 Tech of the Year, and as far as we are concerned she is Tech of the Year every year!
 She has been with Birds and Exotics Animal Care since the clinic’s inception in 2000.
 She has a BS in Biology and an Associate’s degree in Veterinary Technology, and she has years of experience in wildlife rehabilitation.
 She spends her free time enjoying the outdoors with her 2 rescued Huskies Baby and Jazmine, her Shorgie Kahlua, her Chihuahua/Pug mix Eli, and her Chihuahua/Yorkie mix Oliver.

 With nearly a decade of experience as a veterinary technician, Annde joined us in April of 2014 and has already become a valuable team member.
 Her pleasant demeanor and positive attitude sets both clients and patients at ease.
 When she is not providing top-notch care and service, she enjoys reading and hanging out with her Papillon Giselle, Western Hognose snake Lil A.K., and python Flexx.

 An avid reptile enthusiast, Lisa is also mother to Bella, the daintiest Mollucan cockatoo ever hatched.
 She has been with Birds and Exotics Animal Care since the clinic’s inception in 2000.
 Technically retired, Lisa is here the first Saturday of each month because she loves us THAT much!
 She also enjoys cooking, reading, and basking in the sunshine (much like her reptilian cohorts).

-Kayla volunteers at The Center for Birds of Prey in Awendaw and brought her love of birds to our team in August of 2012, bringing technical knowledge and skills as well as a dedication to perfection.
-She provides care for our boarders and hospitalized patients, keeps our facility clean and organized, and assists our veterinary technicians with treatments and grooming.
-In her off hours, she enjoys music, movies, and spending time with her two cats, Cleo and L’il Beezy and her two dogs, Trotsky and Yeltsin.
+Kayla volunteers at The Center for Birds of Prey in Awendaw and brought her love of birds to our team in February 2015.
+She provides devoted care for our boarders and hospitalized patients, keeps our facility clean and organized, and assists our veterinary technicians with treatments and grooming.
+In her off hours, she enjoys spending time with her two cats, Cleo and L’il Beezy and her two dogs, Trotsky and Yeltsin.